 Workforce Recruitment Credit: Eligible businesses may qualify for a one-time tax credit equal to 5% of salary of qualified recruited position.
 Unused credits can be carried forward for up to 4 years.
 Businesses must pay an average annual salary of at least 125% of North Dakota’s average wage and employ specific recruitment methods to be eligible for the credit.

 Sales and Use Tax Exemptions: Electrical generating facilities, agricultural commodity processing facilities, manufacturing facilities, primary sector businesses (computer and telecommunication equipment), gas processing facilities, coal mining facilities, and oil refineries are exempt from sales and use tax for equipment and materials.

 Income Tax Exemptions: Certified primary businesses or tourism businesses may qualify for an income tax exemption for up to 5 years.

 There are a variety of low interest financing and grant options available through: the Division of Community Services, the Agricultural Products Utilization Commission, the North Dakota Public Finance Authority, The North Dakota Development Fund, and The Bank of North Dakota.

 North Dakota New Jobs Training Program: The state provides a variety of training programs in the form of loans and grants.
-Loans are repaid through state income tax withholding credits.
+Loans are repaid in whole or in part through state income tax withholding credits from new employees.
 The state also assists firms in recruiting, screening, and testing potential trainees.